albertSuhardi/automation-web-bibit/README.md

 - Choose Maven
 - Choose Maven Quickstart

-in Pom xml, copy past or import this library that can you get from here "link" in test/java/com/bibitweb make 3 directory pages    : class that used for access the element that we choose runners  : Action or your test code that will run Given When Then
+in Pom xml, copy past or import this library that can you get from here "https://github.com/albertSuhardi/automation-web-bibit/blob/main/pom.xml" in test/java/com/bibitweb make 3 directory pages    : class that used for access the element that we choose runners  : Action or your test code that will run Given When Then